Drug-Resistant Epilepsy Treatment in Ahmedabad

 PDF Epilepsy (Amrita Institute, Kochi)

-Leading epileptologist with extensive experience in drug-resistant epilepsy evaluation, video-EEG monitoring, and pre-surgical workup.
-Expert in medication optimization and surgical candidate assessment.
+Dr. Shah has extensive experience in drug-resistant epilepsy evaluation, video-EEG monitoring, and pre-surgical workup.
+He focuses on medication optimization and assessing surgical candidates.

 View Profile